-Glycerin is a thick syrup derived from fats.
+Glycerin is a thick syrup derived from vegetable fats.
 It is a humectant that can attract water and seal it in the skin.
 Glycerin is hydrating and non-comedogenic (does not clog pores in the skin).

 Ceramides are lipids found in the skin and are cementing structures in the skin’s natural barrier.
 External aggressors like sunlight, pollution and smoking damage ceramides.
 When included in a cleanser, ceramides can strengthen the barrier and prevent water loss.